A 5-Step Strategy for Investing in Dividend Stocks

 5-Step Dividend Investing Strategy

-Note: If you're new to dividend investing and aren't sure if it's right for you, you may want to read this post first: The pros and cons of savings vs. dividends for retirement income.
+If you're new to dividend investing and aren't sure if it's right for you, you should read this post first: The pros and cons of savings vs. dividends for retirement income.

 The five steps to investing in dividend stocks: